 On the other hand, when investors see a small drop in the Dow this may trigger them to hold onto their shares, and even get them to buy more in the anticipation of the index seeing an increase and the investor enjoying the profits of the market change.
 When a significant drop in the markets occurs, this could imply the beginning of an economic crisis and will result in a decrease in the stocks value.

 DJIA Trading information

 - The Dow 30 futures contract is tradable from 22:01 – 20:14 (GMT), Monday to Friday

 - The Dow 30 moves in increments of 1.00

 - The minimum trade size is 1 index

 - The currency of the Dow 30 is the US Dollar

 Trade the DJIA with AvaTrade

 Enter your DJIA trades with confidence when you become a trader at AvaTrade.
-We offer you a variety of educational tools from beginner to advanced, with 24 hours’ customer service in your language.
+We offer you a variety of educational tools from beginner trading to advanced.
 As an additional advantage, AvaTrade covers the global markets and will serve you with up-to-date information on any instrument you decide to trade on.

 - Enjoy the security of trading with a globally regulated forex broker